Accessibility Policy

 (e) Use of Support Persons and Service Animals

-GEM is committed to welcoming people with disabilities who are accompanied by a support person or a service animal into a GEM office building.
-At no time will a person with a disability who is accompanied by a support person or service animal be prevented from having access to his or her support person or service animal while on the premises.
+GEM is committed to welcoming people with disabilities who are accompanied by a support person or service animal into GEM office buildings and facilities.
+At no time will a person with a disability who is accompanied by a support person or service animal be prevented from accessing their support person or service animal while on GEM premises.

 (f) Notice of Temporary Disruption